Study Art and Design Media on the Coast of Maine

 Add new shades of expertise to your palette by blending the traditional with the contemporary.
 As an Art and Design Media major, you will experience the best of both worlds, merging study in classic studio arts, such as painting, drawing, and ceramics, with training in modern-day digital media, such as animation and 3D printing.
 Engage your creative side while learning real-world skills that are applicable across fields and disciplines.
 Make your “mark” at UNE.

-Why UNE for Art and Design Media
+Why UNE for Your B.A. in Art and Design Media

 Whether your specialty is landscape painting or video production, we focus not just on the art itself but its impact on other disciplines, encouraging you to make connections between your personal experience and the arts, sciences, social sciences, and the environment.